txt/plm18/doc/review9.md

 Q4f.
 Is this an external or internal DSL?

 Q5.
-For the following example, write a compartmental model in python
+For the following example, write a compartmental model in python.

 ```
  a   +-----+  c  +-----+